cloudydeno/deno-kubernetes_client/README.md

 ```
 Error: Failed to load any possible Kubernetes clients:
-  - InCluster PermissionDenied: read access to "/var/run/secrets/kubernetes.io/serviceaccount/namespace", run again with the --allow-read flag
+  - InCluster PermissionDenied: Requires read access to "/var/run/secrets/kubernetes.io/serviceaccount/namespace", run again with the --allow-read flag
-  - KubeConfig PermissionDenied: access to environment variables, run again with the --allow-env flag
+  - KubeConfig PermissionDenied: Requires env access to "KUBECONFIG", run again with the --allow-env flag
-  - KubectlProxy PermissionDenied: network access to "localhost:8001", run again with the --allow-net flag
+  - KubectlProxy PermissionDenied: Requires net access to "localhost:8001", run again with the --allow-net flag
-  - KubectlRaw PermissionDenied: access to run a subprocess, run again with the --allow-run flag
+  - KubectlRaw PermissionDenied: Requires run access to "kubectl", run again with the --allow-run flag
 ```

 Each client has different pros and cons: